Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Results

-In this section we present the results from a series of cosmology inference analyses carried out on the DES-Y1 data.
-We first report in Fig. \ref{fig:cosmo_2pcf_LCDM} the constraint on $\Lambda$CDM parameters obtained from our 2PCF measurement, over-plotted with those from T18\footnote{In this comparison, we used the values listed in their Table 3 using a fixed neutrino mass density, which better match our fiducial pipeline.}(red) and J20 (grey).
+We first report in Fig. \ref{fig:cosmo_2pcf_LCDM} the constraint on $\Lambda$CDM parameters obtained from our 2PCFs measurement, over-plotted with those from T18\footnote{In this comparison, we used the values listed in their Table 3 using a fixed neutrino mass density, which better match our fiducial pipeline.}(red) and J20 (grey).
 Our constraints (in blue) assume the DES-DIR $n(z)$, it uses our simulation-based covariance matrix, we marginalise over the 10 nuisance parameters listed in Table \ref{table:priors}, but the cosmological sampling follows that of T18.
 Another difference: as described in Sec. \ref{subsec:xipm}, our $\xi_{\pm}$ measurements are obtained from the weighted mean $\xi_{\pm}$ obtained over the 19 tiles.
-As demonstrated in J20, the net effect of changing from the fiducial DES-Y1 $n(z)$ to the DIR $n(z)$ is to shift the amplitude of the modelled 2PCF signal upwards, which translates into lower best-fit $S_8$ values.
+As demonstrated in J20, the net effect of changing from the fiducial DES-Y1 $n(z)$ to the DIR $n(z)$ is to shift the amplitude of the modelled 2PCFs signal upwards, which translates into lower best-fit $S_8$ values.
 This can be seen by comparing the one-dimensional posteriors shown with the red and grey lines in the bottom right panel.
 When analysed this way, we obtain:

 The priors and the parameter sampling in J20 are significantly different from T18 and are responsible for some of the differences between the blue and grey curves, notably the sharp edges in the $h$ posterior, and the more elongated contour in the $[\sigma_8 - \Omega_{\rm m}]$ plane.
 All parameter constraints are summarised in Table \ref{table:cosmo_pipeline_test}.
 Replacing the $\xi_{\pm}$ data extracted from the tiles with those measured on the full footprint results in a negligible change, with $S_8 = 0.762\pm 0.026$, thereby validating our mosaic methodology.
-Additionally, the remarkable resemblance between our confidence interval and those of T18 (the fractional errors on $S_8$ and $\Omega_{\rm m}$ agree to within 0.002 and 0.005, respectively) speak of the accuracy of our simulation-based covariance matrix.
+Additionally, the resemblance between our confidence interval and those of T18 (the fractional errors on $S_8$ and $\Omega_{\rm m}$ agree to within 0.002 and 0.005, respectively) demonstrates the accuracy of our simulation-based covariance matrix.
 The constraints on the nuisance parameters are mostly prior-dominated.
-We provide a more complete comparison between T18, J20 and our 2PCF $\Lambda$CDM analyses in Appendix \ref{subsec:T18_vs_2PCF_vs_J20}.
+We provide a more complete comparison between T18, J20 and our 2PCFs $\Lambda$CDM analyses in Appendix \ref{subsec:T18_vs_2PCF_vs_J20}.